-We flew to Beijing this morning so I was up early at 5 a.m.
-The propeller plane was pretty smooth until it made a roller coaster type landing which gave me severe motion sickness.
-I was so tired after lunch that I skipped seeing the Forbidden City and Tienanmen Square, but I sent my camera along with one of the nurses.
+We arose at 5 a.m for our flight to Beijing.
+We rode along smoothly in the propeller plane until the roller-coaster type landing resulting in my severe motion sickness.
+Because of this combined with exhaustion, I skipped seeing the Forbidden City and Tiananmen Square, but I sent my camera along with one of the nurses.

-It was nice to be alone in this beautiful luxurious Holiday Inn where we are staying.
-Quite an upgrade from the cockroach infested hotel in Xian!
-After I slept, read my Bible, and wrote a letter, I ordered an American dinner from the menu of a hamburger, French Fries, milk shake, and wonton soup.
-I cringed at spending $8 (a hamburger costs me 62 cents in USA), but this was the first American food I have tasted in a week since coming to China.
-It sure tasted good!
-I think I’ve eaten more rice this past week than I’ve eaten all year.
+I treasured being alone in this beautiful luxurious Holiday Inn where we are staying, quite an upgrade from the cockroach-infested hotel in Xian.
+After I slept, read my Bible, and wrote a letter, I ordered an American dinner from the menu of a hamburger, French Fries, milkshake, and wonton soup.
+I cringed at spending $8 (a hamburger costs me 62 cents in the USA), but this was the first American food I have tasted in a week since coming to China.
+I savored every bite.
+I’ve eaten more rice this past week than I’ve eaten all year.
 I hope my stomach feels better by tomorrow when we climb the Great Wall.

 Mary is a delightful Christian nurse from Alaska on the tour and we have been enjoying sweet fellowship together.
 We are hoping to take a taxi tomorrow to visit a church.
 The Lord’s will be done.